Back to Education Center

 • Choose the EZ Mow if you need a durable, practical skid steer brush mower for property maintenance, trails, ditches, grass, weeds, and general brush.

-• Choose the Brush Buster if you need more versatility on uneven ground and want a floating deck mower that can follow terrain while cutting brush, thickets, grass, weeds, and smaller trees.
+• Choose the Brush Buster if you need more versatility on uneven ground and want a floating deck mower that can follow terrain.

 • Choose the Mega Mower X if you need aggressive brush-clearing power for saplings, heavy overgrowth, fence lines, trails, ditch grass, and property reclamation.